-Social media can be a powerful tool for connecting with community members and sharing information they need to know.
+Social media to encourage HOA participation in meetings can be a powerful tool for connecting with community members and sharing information they need to know.
 People who cannot attend HOA meetings because of scheduling conflicts may be more willing to like a photo or leave comments about an upcoming community project if they can do so from their smartphones.
-If your HOA is ready to start posting, tweeting and sharing online, you need a few ground rules to follow.
+If your HOA is ready to start posting, tweeting, and sharing online, you need a few ground rules to follow.

 Setting up a social media account for your HOA is easy.
 Deciding the best way to use it is another story.
 Do you want to recruit new members?
 Are you looking for a way to build community among residents?
 Is this a platform for sharing information?
 When you know what you expect to accomplish through social media, you know what type of posts to share.